 The Company is listed on the TSX Venture Exchange, having the symbol CCMI as well as the OTCQB Venture Market in the United States, having the symbol RIINF.
 The consolidated financial results include Canadian Critical Minerals Inc. and its wholly-owned subsidiaries, Pickle Lake Minerals Inc. (subsequent to December 23, 2020 acquisition until November 1, 2023 when 61% was sold) and Purcell Basin Minerals Inc., and its wholly-owned subsidiaries Bull River Mineral Corporation, Gallowai Metal Mining Corporation, and Grand Mineral Corporation.

-2. HIGHLIGHTS OF THE YEAR AND SUBSEQUENT
+2. HIGHLIGHTS OF THE THREE MONTHS ENDED AUGUST 31, 2024 AND SUBSEQUENT

-Highlights for the year ended May 31, 2024 and subsequent include:
+Highlights for the three months ended August 31, 2024 and subsequent include: